 Once a grievance is filed, you will receive an acknowledgement letter within five business days.
 You will also receive a letter telling you the decision made about the grievance.
 This letter will be mailed within 60 calendar days.
 If you receive Medicaid and get a Disposition letter after the 60 calendar days you will have the right to file for a State Medicaid hearing.

 A Medicaid State Fair Hearing (a type of trial) is provided by a state level administrative law judge if you ask for one when a decision has been made to deny, reduce or suspend services if you have Medicaid.
 BABHA’s Recipient Rights/Customer Services staff can help you.
 Call us at 1-888-482-8269 or 989-895-2317.

-You must ask for this hearing in writing to the Michigan Administrative Hearing System (MAHS) within 90 calendar days of receiving a notice letter, a letter informing you of a reduction, suspension or termination of services.
-The letter should be mailed to:
+You must ask for this hearing in writing to the Michigan Office of Administrative Hearings and Rules (MOAHR) within 90 calendar days of receiving a notice letter, a letter informing you of a reduction, suspension or termination of services.
+The letter should be mailed or faxed to:

 P.O.
 BOX 30763

 You can click on the link below for a copy of the Request for Hearing form: